tiagostutz/java-code-assignment/CODE_ASSIGNMENT.md

 #### Implement Warehouse Creation and Replacement logic

 Locate and implement the use cases for Creating, Replacing and Archiving a Warehouse.
-The validations and constraints that apply are the following:
+Following validations and constraints should be applied:

 **Business Unit Code Verification**

-Ensure the specified business unit code for the warehouse doesn't already exists.
+Ensure that the specified business unit code for the warehouse doesn't already exists.

 **Location Validation**

-Confirm the warehouse location is valid, meaning it must be an existing valid location.
+Confirm that the warehouse location is valid, meaning it must be an existing valid location.

 **Warehouse Creation Feasibility**